vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 deity ; performer is honoured in the world of Sun; Mat 101.
 62 ( one of the Şasṭivratas) q. by KKV 448, HV II.
 818 (from Pad., one half verse being different from Mat. ); (2) KN 140 quotes Brah.
 (21 verses ); on Bh. śu.
 1 the performer observing silence should cook three kinds of fruits (16 in each group) and offer them to god and donate to a brāhmaṇa.

-Phalaṣasthivrata—begin observing niyamas on 5th of Mārg. śu.;
+Phalaṣaṣṭhivrata—begin observing niyamas on 5th of Mārg. śu.;

 on 6th prepare a golden lotus and one golden fruit; on 6th at midday he should place the lotus and fruit with sugar on a vessel of clay or copper and offer worship with flowers &c. and observe fast; on 7th all these should be donated with the words.
 May the Sun be pleased with me'; he should give up one fruit till the next 5th of dark half; this should be repeated for a year (viz. gift of golden lotus and fruit and giving up one fruit till kr.
 5th ); in each month on 7th one of twelve names of the Sun to be repeated; per former is freed from all sins and is honoured in Sun's world; HV I. 602-604 ( from Bhav.
 U. 39.
 1-12).

-Phalasankrāntivrata-on a sankrānti day worship after bath the
+Phalasaṅkrāntivrata-on a saṅkrānti day worship after bath the

 Sun with flowers &c. and donate to a brāhmaṇa a vessel filled with sugar and eight fruits; then worship a golden image of the Sun placed on a jar with flowers &c.; HV II.